TheIconfactory/Tapestry/Documentation/API.md

 #### html

 The content at the URL provided by the user can also be checked.
+HTML rules operate in one of two modes:

-The strategy is to collect all elements of a specific type, check an attribute of those elements, see if it matches, and then optionally save all or part of a match in a variable.
+  * **Attribute mode** (when `check` is provided): Collects all elements of a specific type, checks an attribute of those elements against `match`, and optionally extracts a value from another attribute.
+  * **Content mode** (when `check` is omitted): Collects all elements of a specific type and applies `match` against the element's text content.
+This is useful for matching data embedded inside `<script>` tags or other elements where the relevant data is in the body text rather than an attribute.

-This approach allows your connector to check things like `<link>` or `<meta>` tags for things that it needs.
+This approach allows your connector to check things like `<link>` or `<meta>` tags as well as `<script>` tag contents.
 For example, a page that has the following HTML markup can be used with a connector that handles RSS feeds:

 ```html
 <link rel="alternate" type="application/atom+xml" href="/feeds/main" />